 13 Apr 2021

-You can verify if a Geode unit is GPS only or Mulit-GNSS by entering the serial number on our Check Product Status web page.
-If you are running Geode Connect for Windows version 2.2.2 or newer, or the Android or iOS versions, then in Settings > NMEA Sentences you may just need to disable then enable the GNS sentence.
+You can verify if a Geode unit is GPS only or Mulit-GNSS by entering the serial number on our Check Product Status web page (unless the unit was upgraded later).
+If you are running Geode Connect for Windows version 2.2.2 or newer, or the Android or iOS versions, then in Settings > NMEA Sentences you may just need to disable and Save then enable the GNS sentence.

 Original article from 18 Sep 2019: